moqmar/share.js/README.md

 ## Usage

----

-`sharejs --key`

-Just generate a random new upload key and print it to STDOUT.

----

 `sharejs [--host <host>] [--port <port>] [--path <path>] [--prefix <prefix>]`

 Start the server.

 **host**: The host address to bind to
 **port**: The port to bind to
 **path**: The path to the data storage (where all files will be uploaded to)
 **prefix**: The domain prefix - with `--prefix https://example.org/` the server will return the URL `https://example.org/12345678`

 ---

+`sharejs --key`

+Just generate a random new upload key and print it to STDOUT.

 ## Upload